 5 Different Low Carb Diets

 - Atkins – The first 2 weeks are the most restrictive – allotting 20 grams of carbohydrates per day coming mostly from vegetables.
 Within a few weeks, your carb-allowance does go up though.
 You can start adding in more vegetables, healthy fats and even some whole grains.
 Atkins also offers pre-made food which is processed more than I’d like, but it’s convenient.
 Check out your options here.

-- Dukan – The first week and a half is miserably stupid.
-You are allowed only lean protein, oat bran and water.
+- Dukan – The first week and a half are miserably stupid.
+You are allowed only lean protein, oat bran, and water.
 The next “phase” allows you to add in non-strachy veggies and more oat bran.
-The next phases allow you to add in more choices and eventually you can eat whatever you want 6 days a week.
+The next phases allow you to add in more choices and eventually, you can eat whatever you want 6 days a week.
 The 7th day you’re back to protein and oat bran.
 Where is this science coming from?!
 If you want to learn more about this low carb diet plan, check out the creator’s book here.

 - Ketogenic – The standard ketogenic diet is 75 percent fat, 20 percent protein, and 5 percent carbs.
-This is an extreme low carb high fat diet.
+This is an extremely low carb high-fat diet.
 This can be dangerous to your kidneys and body focusing it into a state called ketosis.
 For whatever reason, this changes how the body works (ummm because it’s freaking out maybe?) and results in some weight loss.

 - Paleo – If you’ve ever heard of the caveman diet, the whole 30, or know someone that has done Crossfit, you’ve heard of this diet.
 It focuses on eating meat, fruits, vegetables, roots, nuts and healthy fats.
 You can’t have dairy or any gains on the program, and it limits refined carbs and added sugar.
 My favorite take on the paleo diet is the Whole 30.